joelbarton-io/LS216/problem_areas.md

 - knowing 'when to stop' an iteration over some array or string (end conditions)

+- if we need to preserve the *INSERTION ORDER* for properties being added to a dictionary-type composite type, use a *MAP* object instead of a normal *OBJECT*

 - what to do if an object property is explicitly `undefined`??? `{a: undefined}`

 - checking if a property exists in an object and that properties value is falsy,